NinVoido/spotify-vpn/doc/man-sections/generic-options.rst

   unprivileged process may lock (RLIMIT_MEMLOCK) is low, and if privileges are dropped later, future memory allocations will very likely fail.
-The limit can be increased using ulimit or systemd directives depending on how OpenVPN is started.
+The limit can be increased using ulimit or systemd directives depending on how spotify is started.

-  If the platform has the getrlimit(2) system call, OpenVPN will check for the amount of mlock-able memory before calling mlockall(2), and tries to increase the limit to 100 MB if less than this is configured.
+  If the platform has the getrlimit(2) system call, spotify will check for the amount of mlock-able memory before calling mlockall(2), and tries to increase the limit to 100 MB if less than this is configured.
-  100 Mb is somewhat arbitrary - it is enough for a moderately-sized OpenVPN deployment, but the memory usage might go beyond that if the number of concurrent clients is high.
+  100 Mb is somewhat arbitrary - it is enough for a moderately-sized spotify deployment, but the memory usage might go beyond that if the number of concurrent clients is high.

 --nice n